jpmangos/CodeSamples/README.md

 Code Samples for Employers

 # Playtpus Compiler
- This is a school project to build a buffer, scanner, and parser components of a compiler.
+ This is a school project to build a buffer, scanner, and parser components of a compiler. scanner.c, buffer.c, and parser.c contain the bulk of the code I wrote.

 # Blog Post Service
 A school project that uses C#, Visual Studio, and Azure to hosts a simple blog with CRUD functions.